ddj231/Handel/README.md

 for 32b
 ```

-We've already seen **Playables** above.
+Lastly, we've already seen **Playables** above.
 Playables are a note or notelist (chord) followed by a duration.
 Here are some example playables.

 ```